Our Mission, Commitment & Plan

 - To present educational opportunities to female trafficking victims, as well as those considered to be high-risk for trafficking, for the purpose of creating sustainable livelihoods.

-What is the root of trafficking in Nepal and India?
+What is the root of trafficking?
 It is the vulnerability created by poverty and a lack of resources.
-At FFL, we want to go to the root and help the most at-risk communities for trafficking at every level: prevention, intervention and restoration.
+At FFLI, we want to go to the root and help the most at-risk communities for trafficking at every level: prevention, rescue, restoration and vocational training.